 The 1990s began with MEK’s celebration of its first female director in its history: Maria Zachorowska.
 She dedicated her professional career entirely to MEK – starting in 1969 as an intern and retiring as the Museum’s director in 2008.
 Thanks to her, MEK owns a collection of objects from Peru’s coast and the north and south Andes (close to one hundred objects).
 Her knowledge and interests meant that she personally oversaw the South American collection, even after becoming MEK’s director.
 In 1997, during her term of office, MEK acquired materials from the Workshop for Folk Art Research in the Institute of Art of PAN, founded and directed by professor Roman Reinfuss.
 This collection was the result of extensive field research conducted in all Polish regions at a time when industrialisation rapidly began impacting the lives of Polish villagers (starting in 1946).
 The collection includes 823 files with drawings, descriptions, transcribed interviews, 70,000 photographs, 2,000 fabric samples… This unique collection is supplemented by materials from Roman Reinfuss’s private collection, including documents related to his research as well as satirical texts and drawings he created for his friends and loved ones.

 Since its founding, the Museum has expanded its collection by adding over 80,000 objects, displayed in the permanent exhibition and numerous temporary exhibitions.
 The Museum undertakes research as well as publishing and educational activities.
 For the past few years, it has increased its field research on contemporary phenomena (owners of allotment gardens as urban gardeners, family photography, contemporary weddings, new dimensions of craftsmanship) as well as the significance of historical collections (woodcuts, the Siberian collection, Krakovian costumes).
 MEK also returned to the idea of Kraków Workshops, initiated at the turn of the 20th century; this idea encourages the creation of everyday-use objects inspired by traditional culture (ethnodesign).
 Lastly, the Museum has launched new ways of communicating with the public by exploring contemporary relevant subjects.
 All these activities, created in accordance with the slogan “my museum, a museum about me”, aim at bringing the essence of ethnography, and its benefits, to contemporary visitors.
 They also encourage personal dialogue with the values offered by tradition and attentive observation of the world in which we live.
-This agenda was promulgated by Antoni Bartosz, who has served as the director of MEK since 2008.
-He is the first medievalist director in the Museum’s history; he formerly worked as research fellow at Jagiellonian University and served as the head of the Małopolska Institute of Culture.
+This agenda was promulgated by Antoni Bartosz, director of the MEK from 2008 to 2022.

 In 2017, the Museum entered a new phase, as it acquired one of the historic buildings of the former manor estate at Babiński Street 29 in Kraków.
 The building is located within the park by Dr J. Babiński Hospital in Kraków-Kobierzyn.
 The aim of acquiring the building is its renovation and adoption to new functions, especially creating the Studio Warehouse that would grant access to MEK’s collection in entirely new ways.
 The building would also house parts of the collection now located on Wolnica Square, while the town hall on Wolnica would be adjusted to contemporary standards of reception and exhibition.